 Now make the Cakegirls chocolate buttercream icing.
 This stuff tastes amazing, folks.
-More rich and less sugary than regular icing.
+Richer and less sugary than regular icing.
 The kids at our party went gaga over it!
-I’m talking licking plates.
+I’m talking about licking plates.
 And the adults liked it too, including one party guest who doesn’t even like cake.
 (I know, I know, who doesn’t like cake??)

 I found a tip online to put strips of wax paper underneath the cake before icing it and it really does help keep things less messy.

 Step 3: Break up Oreos into edible dirt for the construction site

 OK, time to prep the Oreos.
 I put my dad on this job, scraping off the white cream filling from the cookies.